MicroEJ/AbstractionLayer-Linux/README.md

   * Otherwise, if linux supports DRM, select BUILD_UI_DRM
   * If you don't have a display, just disable BUILD_UI

-#### Debug and advanced features
+#### Debug and Advanced Features

 ```
 # Debug features
 option(ADVANCED_TRACE "Enable MJVM Advanced trace" OFF)
 ```

-* ADVANCED_TRACE is used for `Advanced Event Tracing <https://docs.microej.com/en/latest/VEEPortingGuide/advanceTrace.html>`_
+* ADVANCED_TRACE is used for [Advanced Event Tracing](https://docs.microej.com/en/latest/VEEPortingGuide/advanceTrace.html)

 # Requirements

-This abstraction layer implementation requires a GNU compiler for 32-bit Linux architecture.
+This Abstraction Layer implementation requires a GNU compiler for 32-bit Linux architecture.

 The following librairies must be installed in the sysroot:
 - libc.so